Two-stage Geometric Information Guided Image Reconstruction: Numerical examples

 All the quantitative comparisons are based on relative error and signal-to-noise ratio (SNR).
 Relative error is to measure the recovery accuracy and defined as where $u$ and $u_{\mathrm{true}}$ are the recovered image and the ground truth, respectively.
 Considering the independence with the above measure, we adopt the SNR defined in \cite{Coupe08}

 where ($.^2$) represents the componentwise squaring.
 For all the experiments, we fix $\gamma = 1,\mu= \tau = 10^2$ and vary $\beta, \lambda$ slightly based on the noise level.
 When there is no noise we set $\beta=\lambda=10^{-5}$ for all of the three images while they are set a little larger in the presence of noise.
 The results are not sensitive to the selection of $\beta$ and $\lambda$.
 For discrete shearlet transform, we adopt FFST \cite{Hauser2012} with 3 scales and 13 subbands (12 high frequency and one low frequency).
 The parameter $h$ used in Tukey bi-weight $g$ function in stage II is set among $(0,1]$.
+The tolerance value in all algorithms is set as $\mathrm{tol}=10^{-5}$.
 And in each of the following experiment, the total number of iterations used in stage I is less than 1000 and stage II takes less than 100 iterations to achieve a convergent solution.